 1.1 Definition and scope of the study

-Meat substitutes or simulated meat products represent a food category of products whose taste or aesthetic characteristics mimic those of certain meats for human consumption and which are generally intended to replace the use of animal meat for consumption
+Meat substitutes or simulated meat products represent a food category of products whose taste or aesthetic characteristics mimic those of certain meats and that are generally intended to replace the use of animal meat for consumption.

 To keep reading, buy the full research

 - What are the figures on the size and growth of the market?

 - What is driving the growth of the market and its evolution?